Samuel-Njoroge/Samuel-Njoroge/README.md

 ### 👋 Hello, I am Samuel Njoroge.
 ## About me:
-- 👀 I’m interested in Data Science, Machine Learning  and Cloud Computing.
+- 👀 I’m interested in Data Engineering, Machine Learning  and Cloud Computing.
 - 💞️ I’m free  to collaborate on Data Science and Machine Learning projects.
 - Wait, I have this feeling that I belong to the Engineering part of data.
 The thoughts have won !